Mobile Menu

 Cherry Turmeric Spicy Shot Recipe

-A couple years ago Free Fire Cider, based on a folk recipe, popularized by herbalist Rosemary Gladstar, and trademarked, with great controversy in the herbal world, but a group in WMA, had it’s moment in the sun.
+Spicy shots!
+I love ’em.
+A couple of years ago Free Fire Cider, based on a folk recipe, popularized by herbalist Rosemary Gladstar, and trademarked, with great controversy in the herbal world, but a group in WMA, had its moment in the sun.
 Here’s my fire cider recipe.

 Since then, I’ve been enamored with making spicy shots – delicious concoctions designed to warm and give a nutritional zing-ha to your morning.
 It’s a practice I especially get into in these (still!) cooler months.

 Here’s one I whipped up this weekend, with tart cherry juice and apple cider vinegar.
-Cherry, ginger and turmeric are all anti-inflammatories and packed with antioxidants.
+Cherry, ginger, and turmeric are all anti-inflammatories and packed with antioxidants.
 Apple cider vinegar is a natural probiotic.
 If you, like me are in the second half of life, this drink is vata-pacifying – grounding and warming.

 Quick, easy, and makes you say “haaaaaa”.
 I aimed for warmth rather than heat in the spice.
 Raw garlic makes me burp, though my husband is focused on eating more, so I suggest he use this to wash down a nice raw clove for himself.
 Pow.

-1/2 cup unsweetened cherry juice
+• 1/2 cup unsweetened cherry juice

-1/2 cup apple cider vinegar
+• 1/2 cup apple cider vinegar

-Thumb-sized piece of ginger, sliced
+• 1 Thumb-sized piece of ginger sliced

-3 Tsp turmeric, dried spice
+• 3 Tsp turmeric dried spice

-1/2 tsp cayenne, or to taste
+• 1/2 tsp cayenne or to tast

-Place everything in a blender and blend away.
+• Place everything in a blender and blend away.
 Pour into a small mason jar with a lid.
-The ginger and spice tend to separate, so give it shake before your morning shot.
+The ginger and spice tend to separate, so give it a shake before your morning shot.
 I take about an ounce after my morning coffee and morning practices, a few minutes before breakfast.

 I have a spicy-shot-for-every-season vision!